Sales Engagement Software & CRM Tools: Reviews & Guides

 Common Questions

-It depends on calling volume.
-CRM calling features (HubSpot, Pipedrive, Close) are designed for logging conversations on a moderate call cadence.
-If your SDR team is dialing 80 to 150 contacts per day, a dedicated power dialer (PhoneBurner, Mojo Dialer) or cloud phone system with a sales dialer module (Aircall, Dialpad) will materially increase the number of live conversations per rep per hour.
-Calling features built into CRMs are not optimized for throughput.
-They are optimized for logging.
-The two jobs are different enough to justify separate tools above a certain volume threshold.
+CRM calling features are built for logging, not throughput.
+If your SDR team dials 80 or more contacts per day, a dedicated power dialer (PhoneBurner, Mojo Dialer) or cloud phone system (Aircall, Dialpad) will materially increase live conversations per rep per hour.

 Ready to pick your sales engagement tool?